 It’s also important for users.
 If a page takes 10 seconds to load, users might get impatient and leave your website.
 This will be shown in high bounce rates across your site.

 Title tags are short snippets of text that say what a webpage is about.
 They should be keyword-focused and no longer than 55 characters.

 - Capitalize every word and use consistent branding

 - Use this tool to check how the title will appear

 URLs are user-friendly pieces of text that replace an Internet provider’s numerical address with human-friendly text.
 It presents your webpage’s file structure on a given website.
 When it comes to building URL structures, keep these tips in mind:

 - Keep the URL under 55 characters using descriptive keywords.

 - Write in lowercase letters and avoid underscores and spaces to separate words (hyphens are good!)

 Also known as a Spider or Bot, these little programs jump from page to page of websites to get a better understanding of what each page of your website is about.
 These bots rely on optimized sitemaps, headers, and other points of SEO value to match up the most relevant websites with a user search or query.

 Tyler Brown is a Digital Marketer at DragonSearch.
 She loves all things content and spends her days researching, constructing, and sharing custom content across a number of different verticals (pets being one of her favorites!).
-When Tyler isn’t hiking with her golden retriever or exploring trails with her horse, you’ll find her busy in the kitchen baking favorite recipes.
+When Tyler isn’t hiking with her golden retriever or exploring trails with her horse, you’ll find her busy in the kitchen baking her favorite recipes.
 Find her on Twitter @_tylerbrown.
-DragonSearch is a digital marketing agency in New York, which provides a range of services including SEO, PPC, content marketing and social media advertising.
+DragonSearch is a digital marketing agency in New York, which provides a range of services including SEO, PPC, content marketing, and social media advertising.
 Follow DS Fido on Twitter for all the latest pet news and info.